Anthony-Nolan/Atlas/README.md

 ### (2) Donor Import

 The donors against which we run searches are imported from Anthony Nolan's `Solar` Oracle database, via the `DonorService`.
-We only store as much information as is needed for a search - ID, Registry, Donor Type, and HLA information.
+We only store as much information as is needed for a search - ID, Donor Type, and HLA information.

 - Start the job by triggering the `RunDonorImport` function
 - The job is expected to take several hours to run